reactiflux/reactiflux.com/src/md-pages/promotion.md

 ### Self promotion vs advertising

 The line here can be thin.
 Reactiflux is a community, not a marketing channel.
 If you have a body of content you'd like to promote, our recommended way of doing so is to be an active and positive member of the server.
 If someone has a question that you've created an external answer to, we'd love if you share it!
-Otherwise, we ask that you limit what plug without prompting.
+Otherwise, we ask that you limit what you plug without prompting.

 To help determine if what you want to share is an advertisement, here are some questions to help you decide.